keu/docs/software_versioned_docs/version-0.28/manage-airflow-versions.md

 In this case, that would be: `FROM quay.io/astronomer/ap-airflow:1.10.10-5-buster-onbuild` (Debian).

-> **Note:** If you're pushing code to an Airflow Deployment via the Astronomer CLI and install a new Astronomer Certified image for the first time _without_ pinning a specific patch, the latest version available will automatically be pulled.
+> **Note:** If you're pushing code to an Airflow Deployment via the Astro CLI and install a new Astronomer Certified image for the first time _without_ pinning a specific patch, the latest version available will automatically be pulled.
 >
 > If a patch release becomes available _after_ you've already built an Astronomer Certified image for the first time, subsequent code pushes will _not_ automatically pull the latest corresponding patch.
 You must follow the process above to pin your image to a particular version.